juanmiguelrl/breast-cancer-subtyping/README.md

 After the download, all that has to be done is prepare a json file with the parameters needed at main.py
 an example of a configuration json file is provided in the file named example.json at the root of this project.
+Also, an example of the files needed for the use of the program with nni are provided at the directory "nni" in the root of this project.
+To execute the program using nni the command will be: nnictl path_to_config_file.yaml

 ## json
 List with the json element necessary for each option of the program:
 ### Manifest download options in json (--m):